 The PHEP program works internally with all the programs of the Belmont County Health Department, with other public health agencies, hospitals, emergency management agencies, private health care providers, fire departments, law enforcement, and other community agencies.

 In Case of Public Health Emergency

-First keep calm and turn on your TV and radio for updates and emergency information that will be provided as quickly as possible.
-The Belmont County Health Department will be in contact with the Belmont County Emergency Operation Center and the Ohio Department Health to obtain supplies from the Strategic National Stockpile (The Strategic National Stockpile is a federally-maintained cache of pharmaceuticals and other medical supplies that can be deployed to any location in the nation in response to a terrorist attack or other public health emergency.)
+First, keep calm and turn on your TV and radio for updates and emergency information that will be provided as quickly as possible.
+The Belmont County Health Department will be in contact with the Belmont County Emergency Operation Center and the Ohio Department Health to obtain supplies from the Strategic National Stockpile (The Strategic National Stockpile is a federally-maintained cache of pharmaceuticals and other medical supplies that can be deployed to any location in the nation in response to a terrorist attack or other public health emergencies.)
 When we receive our supply, information will be made available to rapidly get the assets to the affected public.

 Prepare a Kit

 You may need to survive on your own after an emergency.
 This means having your own food, water, and other supplies in sufficient quantity to last for at least three days.
 Local officials and relief workers will be on the scene after a disaster, but they cannot reach everyone immediately.
 You could get help in hours, or it might take days.
 In addition, basic services such as electricity, gas, water, sewage treatment, and telephones may be cut off for days.